Last Updated on June 14, 2026 by Daniel Globe

 - Never store damp or dirty items inside for long periods.

-- Wipe out crumbs that could spoil.
+- Wipe out crumbs before they spoil.

 - Use odor-neutralizing sprays during the airing process.